-- An efficient solution for data authentication. - Usually used in distributed systems and file storage. - It is a binary tree with leaf nodes as input values L1, L2, ..., Ln and depth log n. - Each internal node in the tree is the hash of its two children. - The root digest represents the hash of all leaf nodes. - Verifying the correctness of an input (aka authenticating it) is done by providing a membership path of size log n digests. - It requires log n digests and log n hash invocations.
+- An efficient solution for data authentication. - Usually used in distributed systems and file storage. - It is a binary tree with leaf nodes L1, ..., Ln (these are the inputs) and depth log n. - Each internal node in the tree is the hash of its two children. - The root digest represents the hash of all leaf nodes. - Verifying the correctness of an input (aka authenticating it) is done by providing a membership path of size log n digests. - It requires log n digests and log n hash invocations.